Where to Pick Strawberries in Orlando

 16651 Schofield Rd., Clermont | (407) 986-5806 | southernhillfarms.com

-Amidst the rolling hills on the west side of town, Southern Hill grew in popularity thanks to its lush acres of blueberry bushes.
-In recent years, however, this family-owned and operated farm branched out to include u-pick peaches, sunflowers and, yes, strawberries.
-You can get your pick fix of strawberries for $4 per pound.
-This farm is a favorite among families like mine because it has tons of amenities, including a large kids’ play area, spacious restrooms, hayrides, delicious homemade goodies and a beer stand (with brews infused with Southern Hill’s berries).
-Plus, Southern Hill hosts many fun events with live music, games and more.
+Amidst the rolling hills on the west side of town, Southern Hill grew into a popular destination thanks to its lush acres of blueberry bushes.
+In recent years, however, this family-owned and operated farm branched out to include u-pick peaches, sunflowers, and, yes, juicy strawberries.
+You can get your pick-fix of delicious strawberries at Southern Hill Farms.
+This farm is a favorite among families like mine because it has tons of amenities, including a large kids’ play area, spacious restrooms, hayrides, delicious homemade goodies, and a beer stand (with brews infused with Southern Hill’s berries).
+Plus, Southern Hill hosts many fun events with live music, games, and more.

-- PickYourOwn.org is a digital resource that lists u-pick farms with site details, seasonal produce calendars, recipes and events.
+1. PickYourOwn.org is a digital resource that lists u-pick farms with site details, seasonal produce calendars, recipes, and events.
 Click over to this website to find out what’s in season and more.

-- U-pick farms typically provide containers for fruit collection, but other onsite amenities vary greatly per location.
-Consider bringing snacks for the kiddos, water, sunscreen, hats, handi-wipes, cash (as some farms don’t take credit cards) and maybe a cooler to transport your freshly-picked fruit if you’re not going straight home afterward.
+2. U-pick farms typically provide containers for fruit collection (but you might want to bring your own containers just to be safe), but other onsite amenities vary greatly per location.
+Consider bringing snacks for the kiddos, water, sunscreen, hats, handi-wipes, cash (as some farms don’t take credit cards), and maybe a cooler to transport your freshly picked fruit if you’re not going straight home afterward.
 Restrooms may not be available or limited to port-o-lets, so consider taking a bathroom break before arrival.

-- When you’re adventuring in the great outdoors, less-than-great clothes are best.
-Dress in garments that you don’t mind getting dirty and comfy closed-toe sneakers.
+3. When you’re adventuring in the great outdoors, less-than-great clothes are best.
+Dress in garments you don’t mind getting dirty and comfy closed-toe shoes.

-- Plan to process freshly-picked fruit as instructed by the farm staff as soon as possible.
+4. Plan to process freshly picked fruit as instructed by the farm staff as soon as possible.
 For example, wash berries in a colander (weeding out any debris or damaged berries).
 Pour berries onto a towel to gently pat dry; then store in the refrigerator.
 Berries freeze best when poured in a single layer on a large baking sheet and placed in the freezer until frozen; then, store them in quart-sized bags.

 Eating the Fruits of Your Labor